patrickap/runr/README.md

       # Can be either of type boolean, string, integer, or list for adding multiple.
       # Anchor aliases can easily be used to reuse common options.
       <<: *default_options
-      # Every option can be specified with prefix if needed Defaults to "--" (e.g. --verbose).
+      # Every option can be specified with prefix if needed.
-      # Alternative syntax:
+      # Defaults to "--" (e.g. --verbose).
+Alternative syntax:
       # --verbose: true
       # -verbose: true
       verbose: true